Gifted Programs

 able to demonstrate the use of "a" or "b" above in completed products i.e., research reports, compositions, projects.

-The student is experiencing social/emotional problems which are a detriment to his/her health and/or the student's ability to perform in the Challenge class.
+-OR-The student is experiencing social/emotional problems which are a detriment to his/her health and/or the student's ability to perform in the Challenge class.

-The student is displaying inappropriate behavior which interferes with his/her ability to perform in the Challenge class or the right of other students to learn.
+-OR-The student is displaying inappropriate behavior which interferes with his/her ability to perform in the Challenge class or the right of other students to learn.

 The steps in the review process include: